zjzshyq/zjzshyq.github.io/USL_final_paper.md

-If the recommendation task is for new users, the user profile we use in the red dotted line box will only choose the features that new users would have, like the brand of mobile phone, ip address, gender, application installed list(som countries can't get this, because of the law), and so on. we can't use the user behavior as the data for clustering as we did in the chapter clustering, because new user do not have this data.
+If the recommendation task is for new users, the user profile we use in the red dotted line box will only choose the features that new users would have, like the brand of mobile phone, ip address, gender, application installed list(som countries can't get this, because of the law), and so on.
+We can't use the user behavior as the features for clustering as we did in the chapter clustering, because new user do not have this data.

-As the flow chart shows, getting new user data basic from interface, then assemble the data into a vector which have the same form as cluster centers we already made. we calculate the similarity with the vectors of cluster centers to get the closest one, then calculate the similarity with users in the cluster.
+As the flow chart shows, the interface gets new user basic data, then we assemble the data into a vector which have the same form as cluster centers we already made.
+We calculate the similarity with the vectors of cluster centers to get the closest one, then calculate the similarity with users in the cluster.
 We can get a list of similar users to recommend the new one.